 Welcome to my site.
 I frame my professional efforts on a tripartite model: I am part researcher; part practitioner; and part professor.
-I have spent the past decade studying, practicing, and teaching about how international development works–and often does not work–in countries facing tremendous and complex challenges, ranging from Haiti to Niger.
-My research, applied, and instructional experiences crosscut several complementary topics and approaches, including: agriculture; energy; rural livelihoods; natural resource management; research design; mixed methods; public policy and institutional reform; and gender and social inclusion in international development.
+I have spent the past decades studying, practicing, and teaching about how international development works–and often does not work–in countries facing tremendous and complex challenges, including Haiti, India, Niger, Sierra Leone, and many others.
+My research, applied, and instructional experiences crosscut several complementary topics and approaches, including: agriculture; energy; rural livelihoods; natural resource management; research design; diverse stakeholder engagement; and gender and social inclusion in international development.

-My academic training in anthropology–an inherently interdisciplinary social science–occurred at the University of Florida under the tutelage of one of the discipline’s best-known applied anthropogists and the recipient of the prestigious Praxis Award in applied anthropology, administered by The Washington Association of Professional Anthropologists.
-(WAPA)
+My academic training in anthropology—an inherently interdisciplinary social science—occurred at the University of Florida under the tutelage of one of the discipline’s best-known applied anthropologists and the recipient of the prestigious Praxis Award in applied anthropology, administered by The Washington Association of Professional Anthropologists (WAPA).

 During the pursuit of the doctorate, my coursework was first supported by the U.S. Department of Education’s Foreign Language and Area Studies (FLAS) Program (2 years) and later by the National Science Foundation’s (NSF) Graduate Research Fellowship Program (NSF GRFP) (3 years).

 My long-term dissertation fieldwork was jointly supported by a NSF Doctoral Dissertation Improvement Grant (NSF DIGG) and a Wenner Gren Foundation Doctoral Dissertation Grant.
 Some of the research peripheral to my dissertation was supported by the U.S. National Endowment for the Humanities.

-My professional research has since been funded by U.S. Government domestic agencies (ex., National Endowment for the Humanities) and international agencies (ex., the U.S. Forest Service International programs), think-tanks (ex., the Stockholm Environment Institute), and multilateral institutions (ex., the Pan American Development Foundation and the World Bank).
+My professional research has since been funded by U.S. Government agencies with domestic programs (ex., National Endowment for the Humanities) and international programs (ex., the U.S. Forest Service International programs), think-tanks (ex., the Stockholm Environment Institute), and multilateral donor institutions (ex., the Pan American Development Foundation and the World Bank).

 My practitioner experiences include working in the cabinet of the Prime Minister of Haiti on policy and institutional reforms to strengthen international development regulations, through a Fulbright Public Policy placement (US Department of State).
 I bridged the researcher-practitioner divide when employed as a social science research associate with the Institute of Food and Agricultural Sciences (IFAS), where I helped establish an agricultural extension research program in Haiti–a project supported by the U.S. Government intra-agency Feed-the-Future initiative.